W. Eric Martin

 • Speaking of Schacht, he has added both Mondo Sapiens (in a solo version) and Coloretto Amazonas (in a two-player-only version with modified rules) to his free online game site.

-post from BGG user tumorous relaying tweets from Reiner Knizia about implied claims by Fantasy Flight's Christian Petersen that David Sirlin copied Knizia's En Garde when releasing Flash Duel and the subsequent Flash Duel: Second Edition.
+• If you're looking to throw your opinions onto the bonfire of a controversial subject, here's a post from BGG user tumorous relaying tweets from Reiner Knizia about implied claims by Fantasy Flight's Christian Petersen that David Sirlin copied Knizia's En Garde when releasing Flash Duel and the subsequent Flash Duel: Second Edition.

 The main issue, for my point of view, is that Flash Duel appears to be a superset of En Garde – that is, apparently Flash Duel contains exactly everything you need to play En Garde (in addition to including other materials, such as characters with special powers), and that would make the original game obsolete, which would obviously be a problem for Knizia and the game's publishers.
 Reusing a game mechanism or repurposing it within a different context is one thing, but sandwiching new material around an existing game is something else.
 Thing is, though, Flash Duel does have a game board of different length from En Garde, and while the basic card decks contain the same cards, the games themselves (according to Sirlin and others) aren't exactly the same.
 (Kevin Tierney details similarities and differences in the two games in this BGG post.)